 Swivels For Drift Fishing

 A lightweight leader is attached to a heavier mainline using barrel swivels.
 This enables you to swiftly adapt your rig to changing sea conditions and reduce mainline snag loss.

 Lead For Steelhead Drift Fishing

 For steelhead fishing, there are various ways to hook up your lead.
 First, ensure the lead is straight to avoid line twists and bottom hang-ups.
-Otherwise, it will twirl in the current, you should also hook your lead on with a snap swivel or 3-way swivel.
+Otherwise, it will twirl in the current.
+You should also hook your lead on with a snap swivel or 3-way swivel.

-The slinky rig can be as short as a half inch or as long as a few inches and this long slender profile enables the lead to bend and slip over rocks without being tangled as frequently.
+The slinky rig can be as short as a half inch or as long as a few inches, and this long, slender profile enables the lead to bend and slip over rocks without being tangled as frequently.

 Some guys will also make slinkies out of surgical tubing packed with lead shots.
-To see how slinkies are made watch this video
+To see how slinkies are made, watch this video.

 Deeper And Bigger Water